Hello and welcome to my Burton Cartel bindings review.

 Changes for the 2019 Model

-As far as I can tell the 2019 models are essentially the same as the 2018 models.
+As far as I can tell the 2019 model is essentially the same as the 2018 model.
 Maybe some tweaks were made but certainly nothing major.

 Changes for 2018 Model